euge/express-lambda/README.md

 * Support HTML and form inputs
 * Individually configurable lambda settings
 * More HTTP codes
+* Support for more of the express.js interface

 ## More Docs coming soon!